 Finally!!
-It took an entire year (give or take a week) for Sarah and I to have our picnic on Centre Island.
+It took an entire year (give or take a week) for my friend Sarah and I to have our picnic on Centre Island.
 We really wanted to go last summer, but our schedules just refused to line up and it never happened.
-So we had to wait through the miserable winter months to start planning again, and we finally got together last week.
+We had to wait through the miserable winter months to start planning again, but we finally got together last week.

 The star of our picnic menu was Lobster Rolls (recipe below)!
 It took me a few tries to get the recipe right, but the end result was delicious!

 Traditionally, lobster rolls are made with New England style rolls that look like a fat piece of toast with a slit in the top.
 I haven’t seen those rolls here in Canada before, but you don’t need them to make a good lobster roll.
 A plain hot dog bun works just as well!
 I used Wonder White Hotdog Buns from Wonder Bread.

 Now, if I’m being honest, lobster rolls are probably not the easiest things to pack for a picnic.
 They are made with seafood and mayonnaise – two things that will go rancid quickly if not kept very cool.
 To combat this, I made sure to to refrigerate the cooked lobster meat pretty soon after cooking, and I packed everything with multiple frozen ice packs in an insulated bag.